leahjohannesen/aws-for-gpu/README.md

 "Using gpu device 0: GRID K520 (CNMeM is enabled with initial size: 95.0% of memory, cuDNN not available)"

 You can now call scripts like normal, and it will default to the GPU if using Theano.

+You'll also want to install the cuDNN package from nVidia.
+Will add instructions soon.